Tools

 Rollback

-rdc update rollback
+rdc update --rollback

 Reverts to the previously installed version.
 Only available after an update has been applied.